 - AP examinations are low risk.
 There is no requirement to report AP exam scores and in most cases are not used in admissions decisions

 - Students who take AP exams with a qualifying grade may have the option to skip introductory coursework in college.
 This may allow students to complete a four-year program early, study abroad, pursue higher-level coursework, or even a double major, if so desired.

 - In some cases, students obtain a higher priority for college course registration.
 At some colleges, high exam scores can classify an incoming freshman as a junior or sophomore, giving a student higher priority with class registration.
 This can be especially helpful at large universities, where classes can fill quickly before freshmen get a chance to register.

 Do AP courses/exams matter in the College Application Process?

-Yes.
-AP courses demonstrate that you have challenged yourself by taking the most rigorous coursework while at Pine View School.
+Yes and No. AP courses demonstrate that you have challenged yourself by taking the most rigorous coursework while at Pine View School.
 While you may reference your scores on your college application, as a rule scores are not sent to colleges when applying.
 Scores are only reported once a student is admitted for the purposes of receiving college credit or to assist in placement.

 For more information go to the College Board website ExploreAP.